japila-books/apache-spark-internals/docs/stage-level-scheduling/ResourceProfileManager.md

 * `SparkContext` is [created](../SparkContext.md#_resourceProfileManager)

+## Accessing ResourceProfileManager

+`ResourceProfileManager` is available to other Spark services using [SparkContext](../SparkContext.md#ResourceProfileManager).

 ## <span id="defaultProfile"> Default Profile

 `ResourceProfileManager` [finds the default profile](ResourceProfile.md#getOrCreateDefaultProfile) when created and [registers it](#addResourceProfile) immediately.